pd-illinois/CS410Googolplex/README.md

  For scraping our tweets, we have used the words vote, voting, elections, etc. and we see those are mostly commonly used words in the tweets and all the other words  are related to US midterm elections.

  3. What is the overall polarity of the tweets ?

  ![image](https://user-images.githubusercontent.com/109382284/206284649-ae9d4ab4-2361-4332-bfc1-40e7f6b35605.png)

 This bar graph shows that in the original not preprocessed data, we see that the number of positive tweets in our original not processed tweets are more than the positive number of tweets in cleaned and finally cleaned tweets.
 We wanted to have a fair distribution among the positive, neutral and negative tweets.

+**Topic Modeling using LDA**

+**Sentiment Analysis using Naive Bayes**

+**Sentiment Analysis using K-Nearest Neighbor**

+**Results Comparison**

+**Conclusion and Future work**

+- Accuracy improves if the data has been cleansed properly.
+We removed the words that are not a part of nltk.words.
+This helped in improving the accuracy for Naïve  Bayes from 65% to 75%.
+- For KNN, difficult to build a feature vector of huge number of tweets.
+- For sentiment analysis on tweets data, we found Naïve Bayes to show better accuracy over K-NN.
+- It was more difficult to train K-NN as compared with Naïve Bayes.
+Hence, we conclude to use Naïve Bayes for sentiment analysis on Tweets data.
+- For future work, the same model could be evaluated for different subjects other than US midterm elections by simply scraping the data on another topic from Twitter using the code provided and plugging that data for Topic Modeling and Text Categorization and could be evaluated for accuracy.
+- Future work could also include modeling other text categorization techniques like SVM, Deep Learning (LSTM), etc. with word embedding techniques such as Word2vec could also be applied and compared for accuracy.

+**To remove, this is earlier content**
  This is the master script for Our Project - US Midterm Elections 2022 - Twitter Sentiment Analysis.

 This Jupyter Notebook is divided into Various sections as per our Project Proposal.